markusressel/xs1-api-client/README.rst

     sensor.update()

-After that the complete state of this sensor should be updated.
+After that the complete state of this sensor is updated.

 Disabled Devices
 ~~~~~~~~~~~~~~~~